wvoorhies/CognitiveInsights_SulcalMorphology/README.md

   - requirements.txt will be used by binder to set up dependencies.
   - install.R installs necessary r-packages (tidyverse)
   - runtime.txt sets R environment.
 Needed for rpy2
-  *note*: initial environment build can be slow.
-This is only true for the initial build.
+  - *note*: initial environment build can be slow.
+This is only true for the first time you launch binder.
 - Associated data
   - ?_morphology.csv: All subject morphological data (depth, thickness)for each sulcal label in each hemisphere in long format for each sample.
   - ?_Depth.csv: Sulcal depth and behavioral data in wide format for each sample